 Hi!
-My name is Ajda, I am from a beautiful country in central Europe Slovenia, and I am currently in my second year of studying Cognitive Science (Humanities) at University of Edinburgh.
-I am enjoying it very much.
-In this blog post I want to tell you my story of getting here and hopefully inspire you to be brave in achieving your dreams!
-I have started thinking about studying abroad at the end of primary school (in Slovenia that would… Read moreMy Edinburgh story – how did I get to where I am now?
+My name is Ajda, I am from a beautiful country in central Europe, Slovenia.
+I’m in my second year of studying Cognitive Science (MA) at University of Edinburgh and enjoying it very much.
+Let me tell you my story of getting here and hopefully inspire you to be brave in achieving your dreams!
+The idea of studying abroad came to mind at the end of primary school: in Slovenia that’s when you are about 14 years old.
+Starting the International Baccalaureate Diploma programme,… Read moreMy Edinburgh story – how did I get to where I am now?

 Once the hype of freshers weeks has died down, it can be difficult to adjust to what your new life is going to be like.
 Doing your own food shopping, budgeting, organising your time… all whilst experiencing a new city, making new friends, and trying not to get homesick.
 It can be tough!
 Here is my honest opinion about what works and what doesn’t for a few key issues I faced during first year, and how to make the most… Read moreSurviving AND thriving in your first semester

 When you live in a city, it is often all too easy to turn a blind eye to the big tourist attractions, taking them for granted.
 So, sometimes it can be nice to take some time to appreciate what the city has to offer outside of your daily routine.
 Whenever my pals come to visit, I make sure to take the time to show them as much of the city as possible, and this means I have an excuse to… Read morePretending to be a tourist in Edinburgh for a week!